Production begins on Mazda MX-30 electric SUV

-A car with a battery, not a battery with wheels, that’s how Mazda summed up it all-new MX-30 EV.
-Revealed at the Tokyo Motor Show, the SUEV gets a range of 125 miles from its 35.5kWh battery capacity.
+A car with a battery, not a battery with wheels, that’s how Mazda has summed up it all-new MX-30 EV ... or SUEV.
+No, we don't know whether that phrase will catch on either.

 With its unique interior and exterior design, the MX-30 hopes to live up to its MX prefix by also offering great driving dynamics.
 By integrating the battery rigidly into the vehicle body structure it enhances the overall body stiffness and provides excellent response to the driver’s input.